Boeing B-29 Superfortress: Nuclear weapons

 The most famous B-29s were the Silverplate series, being extensively modified to carry nuclear weapons.
 Early consideration was given to using the British Lancaster as a nuclear bomber, as this would require less modification.
 However, the superior range and high-altitude performance of the B-29 made it a much better choice, and after the B-29 began to be modified in November 1943 for carrying the atomic bomb, the suggestion for using the Lancaster never came up again.

-The most significant modification was the enlargement of the bomb bay enabling each aircraft to carry either the Thinman or Fatman weapons.
+The most significant modification was the enlargement of the bomb bay enabling each aircraft to carry either the Little Boy or Fat Man weapons.
 These Silverplate bombers differed from other B-29s then in service by having fuel injection and reversible props.
 Also, to make a lighter aircraft, the Silverplate B-29s were stripped of all guns, except for those on the tail.
 Pilot Charles Sweeney credits the reversible props for saving Bockscar after making an emergency landing on Okinawa following the Nagasaki bombing.